Futureglobe/SnipAway_IssueTracker/README.md

 </p>

-This GitHub repository acts as a public issue tracker for the snippet manager program SnipAway, which is currently under development
+This GitHub repository acts as a public issue tracker for the snippet manager SnipAway